Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/features/motion-vectors.md

 Object motion vectors have computation load which depends on the number and complexity of the moving objects in the scene because a draw per-object is required to account for each object's motion.
 Each draw needs to apply the camera's motion contribution too.

+> [!NOTE]
-> **NOTE**: if a camera is locked to an object that moves, for example, a model of a car in a racing game, select the **Per Object Motion** option in the **Motion Vectors** property of that object.
+> If a camera is locked to an object that moves, for example, a model of a car in a racing game, select the **Per Object Motion** option in the **Motion Vectors** property of that object.
 If you don't select that option, the object will have incorrectly large motion vectors.
 This happens because Unity calculates camera motion vectors assuming that the geometry of the object is static in the world, and that the camera is moving relative to it.
 This might cause significant TAA or motion blur artifacts.

 ### Motion vectors accuracy